‘Friends of’ groups

 - A green space or park might be threatened

-- People value the green space more highly and there is a greater sense of ownership and investment, discouraging misuse of the site.
+- People value the green space more highly, prosocial behaviour is encouraged and there is a greater sense of ownership and investment, discouraging misuse of the site.

-- You can access a wide range of resources including funding
+- You can access a wide range of resources including information on funding

 - You join a local Friends of Parks Forum and a national network of groups

 - Helps the community safeguard its green space

 - Works with the Council’s Parks Service and agrees management plans

 - Enables people to participate from a more diverse and inclusive range of backgrounds and experience